-I think that on social media, probably the main driver of sales is impulse buying.
-You come across a pair of sneakers, and maybe you don’t really need them because you were not really looking for them, but then they look perfect, and so you want it, and then all of a sudden, at the click of a button, they are yours.
+I think that on social media, probably the primary driver of sales is impulse buying.
+For example, you come across a pair of sneakers, and maybe you don’t really need them because you were not looking for them, but then they look perfect, and so you want it, and then all of a sudden, at the click of a button, they are yours.
 You don’t even have to leave the platform; sometimes, you don’t even have to input your credit card.

 Is influencer market marketing a bigger factor in social commerce?
 For example, you see the sneaker, and you like it, but if you see the sneaker on Shaq or somebody, then it’s like, “Oh, I want to wear it because Shaq’s wearing it.”

 I don’t know; I would probably look at that the other way around.
-I actually think that social commerce reinforces influencer marketing because it will make it easier for influencers to sell products.
+Social commerce reinforces influencer marketing because it will make it easier for influencers to sell products.
 After all, they don’t have to say, “Hey, look at the link in my bio or follow this link for a discount.”
 Then you are redirected to another website.
 In social commerce, everything happens within the platform for a more efficient buying experience.

 We then run into the traditional problem – users are on multiple platforms, there are disparate systems.
 Is that something your product is looking to address?

 The platform allows you to push the message directly from a single, integrated dashboard helping you with the entire content publishing process from asset management to id generation, content production, review, and team approval.
-You can publish and respond to any comments you may receive.
+In addition, you can publish and respond to any comments you may receive.
 And ultimately, the team can measure the promotion’s success through a report of established metrics.

 They are not crafted exactly like an ad, so they tend to resonate more because people become banner blind to actual posts that are ads.
-This allows you to tell your story in an organic way allowing you to amplify whatever you are promoting, such as a new product announcement.
+This allows you to tell your story organically, amplifying whatever you promote, such as a new product announcement.

-We even have what we call a custom channel where you can actually prepare content for platforms that we don’t support so that you can still see how this is going to fit into your general brand storytelling.
+We even have what we call a custom channel where you can prepare content for platforms that we don’t support to see how this will fit into your general brand storytelling.

 We already help you with organic posts and ads, and in the future, we want to support more and more types of content such as product descriptions for eCommerce, emails for newsletters, or articles for blogs.
-Having it all in a central location so that when you are building your brand online, it is consistent across all channels.
+But, again, have it all in a central location to be consistent across all channels when you are building your brand online.

 What channels are available currently supported by the platform?

-We are working with Facebook, Twitter, Instagram, Pinterest, Linkedin, Google My Business, Snapchat, and TikTok.
+We work with Facebook, Twitter, Instagram, Pinterest, Linkedin, Google My Business, Snapchat, and TikTok.